cyanmishra92/ternary_mobilenet/README.md

 Ternary Recurrent Networks for Keras.

 ## run
 Please contact cyan@psu.edu if you need the trained models.
+Include [TernaryMobileNet] as a keyword in your mail
 ### MLP
 python mnist_mlp.py